-All levity aside, today is a very special day for me.
+Today is a very special day for me.
 It seems my entire life as a Catholic has revolved around our Lady under the title of Mt Carmel.
-You see, I was born on the feast day of St John of the Cross, and my patron saint is St Therese of Lisieux.
+I was born on the feast day of St John of the Cross, and my patron saint is St Therese of Lisieux.
 I even began formation as a Secular Carmelite for a few years before I decided that road was not mine to travel.
 Truly, I deeply love Our Lady of Mt Carmel.

-So today on her feast day, as I was preparing my reflection for a communion service I have today, I could not help but feel sad when I remember how few Catholics wear her scapular, sad to think of the many who do not even know of this powerful prayer.
+So today on her feast day, as I was preparing a reflection, I could not help but feel sad when I remember how few Catholics wear her scapular, sad to think of the many who do not even know of this powerful prayer.
 Rather than go through the trouble of explaining what the scapular is, if you are not familiar with it, I suggest you look here to find out all you need to know.

 Now wearing the scapular is not really supposed to be just an act we perform, neither is it a mere devotion.
 While there are also promises of our Lady attached to the scapular, it is not a “get out of hell free” card either.
 The scapular, above all, is a prayer.

 This can often be hard to understand at first.
-How can just wearing a couple silly little pieces of cloth be a prayer?
-I mean, we are used to thinking of prayer as a conversation, often one sided, between us an God.
-We think of prayer as our endless rattling off of words and requests.
+How can just wearing a couple of silly little pieces of cloth be a prayer?
+I mean, we are used to thinking of prayer as a conversation, often one-sided, between us and God.
+We think of prayer as our endless rattling off words and requests.
 This is not untrue, but this form of prayer is just one kind of prayer, the prayer of our active mind.
 Just as we are more than a collection of thoughts though, so should our prayer be.

 A great example of this is the Sign of the Cross that we make as we begin every prayer in our daily lives.
 This is a prayer of the body, a prayer of identification with the Holy Trinity, and even though it’s words are few, its meaning is very deep and profound.
 When we make the Sign of the Cross, we are professing symbolically our very identity, marking ourselves as Christians, taking the cross of our Lord upon ourselves, and submitting ourselves to His rule in the Kingdom of God.
 Yes it is short, but its meaning transcends its mere words and gestures.